 You can see that peat doesn’t draw water as well as coir.

 Day 12 – Growth Differences Appear

-In the Red Acre Cabbage experiment, the microgreens were harvested on Day 9.
-Both coir-based soil media produced more cabbage microgreens than the peat-based soil media.
+The microgreens were harvested in the Red Acre Cabbage experiment on Day 9.
+Both coir-based soil media produced more cabbage microgreens than peat-based soil media.

 But here on Day 12, the basil in pure coconut coir is lagging behind both potting mixes.